Academic Catalog

 Repeatable: Unlimited Credits

-Prerequisite: Membership in the Honors Society
+Prerequisite: Membership in Honors Program

 Attributes: Honors Program (HONR)